 Ride a cable car to the top of one of Brazil’s imposing mountains for out-of-this-world views and impressive photographic opportunities.

-When travelling with us in Brazil you may find yourself staying in a:
+When traveling with us in Brazil you may find yourself staying in a:

 Listen to the sounds of the jungle while falling asleep in a hammock.
-Basic but comfortable, netting is provided to offer protection against hungry mozzies.
+Basic but comfortable, netting is provided to offer protection against hungry mosquitoes.
 Accommodation doesn’t get much more authentic than this.